jhparkyb/NumAnalNotes_Pub/chapters/na00calculusreview_lec.md

 - Big 'oh' notation allows us to focus only on the most important term out of (possibly) infinitely many terms.
 (See [Advantage of big-oh](#remark-advantage-of-big-oh))

 	- In some cases, all terms except the big-oh term matter.
-(See [Example: Big-oh notation with exponential](#example-big-oh-notation-with-cosine))
+(See [Example: Big-oh notation with cosine](#example-big-oh-notation-with-cosine))
     - In other cases, only the big-oh term matters.
 (See [Example: Big-oh notation for complexity of matrix multiplication](#example-big-oh-notation-for-complexity-of-matrix-multiplication))
 - Big 'oh' is essentially *inequality*.
 It is not an equality, though its notation uses '$=$' sign.
 (See [Remark: Big-oh is about inequality, not equality](#remark-big-oh-is-about-inequality-not-equality))